CyVerse-learning-materials/data_store_guide/step2.rst

 *Anonymous access to the CyVerse Datastore*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can access public data in the CyVerse Datastore using:
+You can access public data in the CyVerse Datastore with icommands using:

-- Username: Anonymous
+- Username: anonymous

 - Password: <leave blank>